Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-The authors thank Cai Meng and Wei Li of IHEP for useful discussions of the manuscript.
-This work is supported by the National Natural Science Foundation of China (No. 12275284 and No. 12275094), and the Fundamental Research Funds for the Central Universities (HUST) under Project No. 2021GCRC006.
+This work was supported by the National Natural Science Foundation of China (No. 12275284 and No. 12275094), and the Fundamental Research Funds for the Central Universities (HUST) under Project No. 2021GCRC006.
+We thank Cai Meng and Wei Li of IHEP for useful discussions.

 \begin{appendices}